-The program still has some flaws and it may sometimes route a truck to cut corners, to save miles occasionally, but overall, the programming is pretty fair and reasonable accurate, as I’ve discovered over many years of use.
+The program still has some flaws and it may sometimes route a truck to cut corners, to save miles occasionally.
+But overall, the programming is pretty fair and reasonable accurate, as I’ve discovered over many years of use.

-PC Miler updates it’s program periodically and offers more options from time to time, such as hazmat routing.
+This software updates it’s program periodically and offers more options from time to time, such as hazmat routing.

-But for the most part, there are few significant changes in the mileages from version to version, because very few new highways are ever added to our highway system.
+But for the most part, there are very few significant changes in the mileages from version to version, because very few new highways are ever added to our highway system.

-The problem with the carriers is that though while they may claim they are paying you PC Miler practical miles, they’re rarely, if ever, are willing to provide you with a copy of the mileage printout to verify the mileages you’re being paid.
+The problem with the carriers is that though while they may claim they are paying you practical miles, they’re rarely, if ever, are willing to provide you with a copy of the mileage printout to verify the mileages you’re being paid.

 This should set off alarm bells for you.